CUBRID/cubrid-manual/en/api/pdo.rst

 The example script below shows the simplest one - using the `query <http://docs.php.net/manual/en/pdo.exec.php>`_ () function.
 You can retrieve the return values from the resultset (a PDOStatement object) by using the column names, like $rs["*column_name*"].

 Note that when you use the `query <http://docs.php.net/manual/en/pdo.exec.php>`_ () function, you must ensure that the query code is properly escaped.
-For information about escaping, see the?`PDO::quote <http://www.php.net/manual/en/pdo.quote.php>`_ () function.
+For information about escaping, see `PDO::quote <http://www.php.net/manual/en/pdo.quote.php>`_ () function.

 .. code-block:: php